SwathiMystery/jekyll-tag-gen/README.md

 - Open the Browser, hit the URL [Blog](http://localhost:4000/tag/jekyll) , to see all `jekyll` tags

 ## Contributing
 This script was written when I was about fall :sleeping: , so if you get to catch any bug or see any issue, please feel free to raise an issue!

+Happy Tagging! :smile: